-The geographical continent includes the North (Canada, United States, Mexico); the isthmus of Central America that connects it to South America; the West Indies, situated between the Atlantic Ocean, Gulf of Mexico and the Caribbean Sea; as well as Greenland—the autonomous Danish territory that has been associated with Europe for over a millennium—a massive island between the North Atlantic and Arctic Oceans.
+The geographical continent includes the North (Canada, United States, Mexico); the isthmus of Central America that connects to South America; the West Indies, situated between the Atlantic Ocean, Gulf of Mexico, and the Caribbean Sea; Greenland—the autonomous Danish territory that has been associated with Europe for over a millennium—a massive island between the North Atlantic and Arctic Oceans.

 Nations and Regions of North America

 50 states + District of Columbia + Territories: Puerto Rico, Northern Mariana Islands, US Virgin Islands, Guam, American Samoa, and 9 minor islands

 Continental isthmus between North and South America